d-bl/GroundForge/docs/help/Tiles.md

 Advanced usages
 ---------------
 The sections below the diagram are for advanced users.
-As the page is still under construction (for example no automated footsides yet), the demo section is the only help yet to fill in the repeats and pattern sections for new patterns.
+As the page is still under construction and thus subject to change, the demo section is the only help yet to fill in the repeats and pattern sections for new patterns.